 Find your program's page and view available admission terms, deadlines, application requirements and prerequisites for the program of your choice.

-For programs that ask you to identify a potential thesis adviser (Biology, Chemistry, Geology, Environmental Science), be sure to look into the research interests of faculty within the department.
+For programs that ask you to identify a potential thesis adviser (Anthropology, Biology, Chemistry, Geology, Environmental Science, Environmental Studies, History, and Experimental Psychology), be sure to look into the research interests of faculty within the department and contact potential advisors prior to submitting an application.

-Test scores are required for most graduate programs.
-Some programs do not require admission test scores for holders of advanced degrees (ie. MEd, MA, MS, PhD, JD).
+Test scores are required for many graduate programs.
+Some programs do not require admission test scores, or they may waive scores for holders of advanced degrees (ie. MEd, MA, MS, PhD, JD).
 For more information, please see our Testing page.

 Please note: MIT applicants are required to satisfy WEST-B testing requirements.
 See WEST-B requirement for details.